6413/BLL/README.md

     // Possible values are 0 and 1.
 Default is 1.
     // Enables sentinel nodes.

-    BLL_set_StoreFormat
-    // Possible values are 0 and 1.
-Default is 0.
-    // Indicates storing format of nodes.
-0 is able to change pointers of nodes 1 is not.

     BLL_set_type_node
     // Possible value is integer type.
 Default is uint32_t
     // Type of node id.
 How many node you can store is 2 ^ (sizeof(t) * 8)